hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 Even if they don't, though, the team agrees it's important to experiment and contribute to the dialogue about VR.
 As Rahman says, "There’s something really satisfying about working to prove that there is a way in which this technology can be used.”

-All of the hardware this experimental team has been using is available to the public at the ThoughtWorks NYC office.
+All of the hardware this experimental team has been using is available to the public at the Thoughtworks NYC office.
 If you'd like to try out the hardware and learn more about what it's like to develop for VR, <a href="/join/">stop by the Hardware Hack Lab any Wednesday.</a>